 “I’ll link to your website if you link to mine”.
 We both get value from each other’s links, right?
 Google has said the Reciprocal Links aren’t necessarily bad.
 The classic example could be PR announcements, where 2 companies form a partnership.
 However, if you overuse this technique, you are likely to incur a Google Penalty.

 We sometimes let link trading happen after we carefully evaluate the target site.
-If the site’s overall content is relevant enough to yours, a link from your site to that site should be considered natural.
+If the site’s overall content is relevant enough to yours, a link from your site to that site may be considered natural.

 Trying buying an old website with lots of backlinks and redirecting the links to your website.